blu/ascii_pruner/README.md

 Table 2.
 Performance of `testee01` on desktop-level cores

-* Micro-arch tuning for A57 passed to the arm64 build since the compiler’s generic scheduler is openly worse in this version when it comes to NEON code, and A57 is a fairly “generic” ARMv8 common denominator when it comes to scheduling.
+Note: uarch tuning for A57 passed to the arm64 build since the compiler’s generic scheduler is openly worse in this version when it comes to NEON code, and A57 is a fairly “generic” ARMv8 common denominator when it comes to scheduling.

 As you see, the per-clock efficiency advantage is 2.5x for Sandy Bridge and 2.8x for Ivy Bridge, respectively - cores that at the same (or similar) fabnode would be 4x the area of the A72.
 So things don’t look so bad for the ARM chips after all!